 Educational projects

-The pupils who build the courtyard's shadow with their hands
+The students who build the courtyard's shadow with their hands

-The Vallvera Institute of Salt transforms the outdoor space hand in hand with the Orígens school with a large pergola made by the students with natural materials
+The Vallvera Institute of Salt transforms the outdoor space by the hand of the Orígens school with a large pergola made by the students with natural materials

 School in Salt